15 Incredible Ways To Build A Customer-Centric Culture In Your Business

 You might be surprised at some clear and specific responses you get.
 Collating it all together, you will get a much more accurate picture of what you should be aiming for to keep them happy.

-2. Being There For Them
+14. Be There For Them

 The more you are there for your customers, the more likely it is that they will feel genuinely looked after.
 This is something that you will always want to work on too.
 Being there for them simply means that you are always available for them to speak with in some way.

 That could mean that you make use of the role of a virtual receptionist in order to ensure that there is always someone to look after the phone lines.
 It might mean improving your live web chat to ensure they can speak with you anytime.
-However you do it, being there for them will show how important they are.
-That will also mean that they are definitely put at the centre of the picture.

-3. Working On Their Feedback
+15. Work On Their Feedback